If an equation of the linear function is y = mx + b, then what is m?

 Straight lines are very important concepts in mathematics which are represented by linear equations in a cartesian plane.
 They have a constant slope.

-Answer: If an equation of the linear function in the figure above is y = mx + b, then m is the slope of the line.
+Answer: If an equation of the linear function is y = mx + b, then m is the slope of the line.

 Let's understand the solution in detail.

 The equation y = mx + b is a linear equation; hence it represents a straight line.
 Any point (x1, y1) on this line must satisfy this equation as

 ⇒ y1 = mx1 + b ---------- (1)